chr0nzz/ntfy-adapter/README.md

 ## 🏠 Homepage Widget Configuration
 Add the following to your `services.yaml` file in Homepage:

-You can add one widget per ntfy topic.
+You can add one widget per ntfy topic, or group them by separating them with a comma (e.g., media,alerts)

 ```yaml
 - Notifications: